lyhue1991/eat_tensorflow2_in_30_days/README.md

 Most but not all of the functions in tf.keras are the same for those in Keras (which is compatible to many kinds of backend). tf.keras has a tighter combination to TensorFlow comparing to Keras.

-With acquired by Google, Keras will not update after version 2.3.0 , thus the users should use tf.keras from now on, instead of using Keras installed by pip.
+With the acquisition by Google, Keras will not update after version 2.3.0 , thus the users should use tf.keras from now on, instead of using Keras installed by pip.

 ```python

 ```

-### 3. what should you knonw before reading this book 📖?
+### 3. What Should You Know Before Reading This Book 📖?

 **It is suggested that the readers have foundamental knowledges of machine/deep learning and experience of modeling using Keras or TensorFlow 1.0.**